What the Best Investors Do When They’re Worried About the Stock Market

 Hoarding cash allows you to weather the storm relatively unscathed if the markets turn sour.
 Even if your stocks lose a lot of value, investors with cash stashed away can wait for the perfect moment to begin investing again.
 The gains experienced when riding the market upward out of a recent crash can help offset losses in the stocks you held onto through the downturn.

-Of course, hoarding cash is not a long-term solution.
-Savings accounts earn low interest rates and, combined with inflation, your cash could effectively earn negative rates and ultimately lose value.
+Hoarding cash is not a long-term solution.
+Savings accounts earn low interest rates.
+Combined with inflation, your cash could effectively earn negative rates and ultimately lose value.

 Investors may move their funds into fixed-income investments when the markets look unstable.
 Fixed-income investments come in many flavors, including bonds.
 Bond prices tend to move inversely to the stock market, so when stock prices fall, bond prices rise.